Last updated Jul 12, 2023

 Environments

-• development: This is the default environment used by a developer.
-Developers can read logs and use tunneling.
+• development: This is your default environment.
+You can create and manage additional development environments.
+You can read logs and use tunneling.

 • staging: This environment is typically used for continuous deployment, rather than development.
 However, it is the same as development in terms of restrictions on reading data.

 • production: This is the environment where apps should be installed for use with production Cloud sites.
-Developers cannot access logs and cannot use tunneling.
+You cannot use tunneling.
+Site admins can disable your access to logs for a production site.
+For more detail, refer to the Logging guidelines for Forge app developers.

 Simple and secure authentication